 Fast forward to 2002, past seven playoff berths and not much else, and Shinn is attempting to relocate the franchise to New Orleans amongst scathing publicity.
-In 1999, Shinn was heading to trial for the kidnapping and rape of a young women that he did deny, but ended up also admitting that he fathered children outside of his own marriage.
-The team was perennial first round losers, and the fans were vocal in their displeasure with the yearly postseason exits and owners controversial court case.
+In 1999, Shinn was heading to trial for the kidnapping and rape of a young woman that he did deny, but ended up admitting that he fathered children outside of his own marriage.
+The team were perennial first round losers, and the fans were vocal in their displeasure with the yearly postseason exits, and owner’s controversial court case.
 Just before they were eliminated from the 2002 playoffs, Shinn struck a deal that would allow his franchise to relocate to New Orleans, leaving the Hornets history behind with the fans.

-Charlotte was told to wait two seasons and they would have another team, the Bobcats.
-I won’t discuss this iteration of the franchise, because not only is there not much to discuss, but because this was originally a completely separate franchise from the then-New Orleans Hornets.
+Charlotte was told to wait two seasons, and they would have another team, the Bobcats.
+I won’t discuss that iteration of the franchise, because not only is there not much to discuss, but because this was originally a completely separate franchise from the then New Orleans Hornets.
 Both franchises were not viewed as relocation, but as expansion.

 It wasn’t until the New Orleans Hornets decided to rebrand as the New Orleans Pelicans that the Bobcats and new majority owner Michael Jordan decided to get the Hornets name and history back.
 In the 2013-14 season, New Orleans rebranded, and the following season, the Hornets were back in Charlotte.
 Everything worked itself out and fell into place perfectly, and now this team has decided to trade for Dwight Howard.

 Let me preface this sentence by saying the Hornets franchise has never been too particularly successful.
-No conference titles, no division titles, they haven’t even had a 50-win season since 1997-98, what will adding Dwight Howard realistically do for them?
-Kemba Walker pick-and-rolls will be deadlier with Howard as the roll man, and the team’s defense and rebounding may improve, but what does it do for them?
+No conference titles, no division titles, they haven’t even had a 50-win season since 1997-98; what will adding Dwight Howard realistically do for them?
+Kemba Walker pick and rolls will be deadlier with Howard as the roll man, and the team’s defense and rebounding may improve, but what does it really do for them?

 Dwight Howard is the Groundhog Day of basketball players.
 Whatever team he finds himself on has success, less lately than in previous seasons, but successful nonetheless.
 Howard hasn’t been on a team that’s missed the playoffs since the 2005-06 season, where a 20-year-old Howard put up a 15.8, 12.5, 1.5 stat line while shooting 53% from the field on a slightly underachieving 36-46 Orlando Magic squad led by Grant Hill.
 The next season he put up a 17.6, 12.3, 1.9 stat line on 60% shooting, and his career has been stuck in neutral ever since.